-Together, these functionally diverse classes of eicosanoids are thought to play a critical role in maintaining homeostasis and have been an active area of investigation in assessing the mechanism underlying asthma and their potential utility in monitoring disease progression and treatment outcome.
+Together, these functionally diverse classes of eicosanoids are thought to play a critical role in maintaining homeostasis and have been an active area of investigation in assessing the mechanism underlying the pathogenesis of asthma and their potential utility as the inflammatory indicators in disease progression and treatment outcome.
 Indeed, several studies have suggested their roles as the biomarkers for screening, diagnosis, and, to a limited extent, monitoring the treatment outcome.
-For example, several independent studies have shown elevated levels of eicosanoids in the EBC of patients with asthma^{9,10}, but due, perhaps in part, to the limited sample sizes and the heterogeneity of the study patient populations, unified evidence is currently lacking.
-As the result, knowledge about eicosanoids in disease progression and therapeutic outcome remains incomplete, and their relationship with the disease status has yet to be comprehensively explored and their clinical utility as biomarkers remains to be determined.
+For example, several independent studies have shown elevated levels of eicosanoids in the EBC of patients with $asthma^{9,10}$, but due, perhaps in part, to the limited sample sizes and the heterogeneity of the study patient populations, unified evidence remains to be obtained.
+As the result, knowledge about eicosanoids in disease progression and therapeutic outcome remains incomplete, and their relationship with the disease status has yet to be comprehensively explored and their clinical utility as biomarkers remains to be defined.
 We have previously reported that in a pediatric study population in Taiwan, the levels of exhaled LTB4, LTE4, LXA4, and PGE2 in asthmatic children were significantly different from those of healthy controls, and the combination of exhaled LTB4 and LXA4, together with FeNO and FEV1, best characterized childhood asthma11.
 We described herein an analysis of the levels of exhaled eicosanoids differed at the time of acute exacerbation and convalescence and reported that the levels of TXB2 and 15-HETE were the most responsive to therapy.